April 29, 2024

 The Steel Support (For Opening Doors)

-In order to create a neat finish to the glass extension, these steel sections are then covered.
+In order to create a seamless finish to the glass extension, these steel sections are then covered.
 The most popular options for cladding a steel section support are either aluminium pressings or back painted glass.
 Other metal materials can be used to clad the steel both inside and outside if the design warrants it.
 Alternative options include Architectural Bronze, Stainless Steel or Corten Steel.

 structurally glazed box extension The steel support on Drax Avenue was clad with back painted glass